 Glutinous rice vs. jasmine rice

-Like Vietnamese Chè Bắp, Xôi Lá Dứa, Thai mango sticky rice, or Filipino Champorado, glutinous rice is a staple ingredient in biko–it’s important to note you need to use sticky rice and it cannot be substituted by non-glutinous rice that is typically eaten with normal meals and savory foods.
+Like Vietnamese Chè Bắp, Xôi Lá Dứa, Thai mango sticky rice, Filipino Champorado, or puto, rice is a staple ingredient in biko–it’s important to note you need to use sticky rice and it cannot be substituted by non-glutinous rice that is typically eaten with normal meals and savory foods.
 While there is no actual gluten in sticky rice (wtf), it does differ from Jasmine rice or even short grain rice because it cooks to a much stickier texture; This also helps keep the rice cake shape in place when it’s cooked.

 To prepare glutinous rice for cooking, I like to soak the rice in water for at least four hours, but ideally overnight.
 Soaking the rice helps to reduce the active cooking time for the rice later on.
 While your rice is soaking, you can make your toppings and coconut sauce to mix with the sweet sticky rice.